percona/percona-xtradb-cluster/doc-pxc/source/upgrading_guide_55_56.rst

 If there are any invalid variables, it will print it there without affect galera grastate or any other things.

 .. note::
-    It may also be worthwhile to backup the grastate.dat to use it if it gets zeroed (or sequence number to -1) accidentally (or due to network issues).
+    It may also be worthwhile to backup the grastate.dat to use it if it gets zeroed (or sequence number to -1) accidentally (or due to network issues) since this can avoid SST.

 **Step #5** Add the following to :file:`my.cnf` for compatibility with 5.5 replication for the duration of upgrade, and set the following options: ::